 This was my largest refractor and especially the weight should not be underestimated compared to the 120mm refractor.
 Nevertheless, this telescope shows a lot in the deepsky area and I enjoyed using it.
 However, in the end it was replaced by the 152mm ED refractor.

 This fast Newtonian served as a compact alternative to the 8-inch Dobsonian, if you can live without a nice star representation over the field.
 Despite an obstruction of almost 41%, the Newton shows quite a lot.
 It was mainly used when I needed maximum aperture with the least possible transport effort.

 200/1200mm Dobsonian (09/2011 - 09/2019)

-This classic Newtonian from Skywatcher I got in September 2011 at a star party from Rene Merting, one of my best friends and a very active visual astronomer.
+This classic Newtonian from Skywatcher I got in September 2011 at a star party from René Merting, one of my best friends and a very active visual astronomer.
 Since that time this was my main telescope under dark skies.
-Especially faint objects are the main target for this telescope, where it performs well for me.
+Especially faint objects were the main target for this telescope, where it performs well for me.
 The first owner did some modifications: tube insulation, velour coating, smaller secondary mirror and tube extension and changes to the altitude bearings.

 The magnets are for balancing but are also good for holding star charts.